sportdatavalley/sport-data-challenge-2019/data/race_results/README.md

-# Data dictionary for race results
+# Explanation of race results data

 All the data is retrieved from MYLAPS Sporthive.
 You can also view the data at [their website](https://results.sporthive.com/).